 My recommendation for Full and #8s from the 16 isn’t my thinking at all.
 I’m not nearly a good enough trap shooter.
 It comes from the advice that I have received from some of the top ATA trap shooters over the years.
 They ALL use full at the 16 yard line.
 I believe that the reason is that with full choke they can “read” their breaks better than they can with Mod.
 These guys shoot for the money and if Mod worked better, they would use it.

 Of course, the pros are better shots than you and I are.
 In defense of Briley, Mod will give a slightly larger pattern at 16 yards if you shoot quickly.
 This may give the newer shooter just a touch more margin for error.
 But the breaks will be “neutral” and not give a real indication of where the bird is being hit.
 That’s the price you pay for the very slightly larger pattern.

 Also, for once I also have some mathematical evidence on my side.
 Our resident Ph.D. in ballistics, Warren Johnson, has cooked up “Choke Chooser”, a computer generated slide card showing optimum patterns and chokes based on loads and distance.
-It is really a pretty neat device (and is available for not too much money from our Shotgun Report Store).
+It is really a pretty neat device.
 It is based on a pretty sophisticated mathematical model of shogun patterns (translation: I don’t have the vaguest idea how he does it.)

 Running Warren’s numbers, “Choke Chooser” shows that if you take your 16 yard “trap view” (slightly turned) target at 30 yards, a modified choke using 1-1/8 oz of #8s would indeed give you the best pattern, an optimal 21″ in diameter.
 BUT if you use the same shell and shoot the bird just a touch later at 35 yards, a FULL choke delivers that optimal 21″ pattern.